Shooting Fallout: Political Rhetoric Takes The Heat

 Arizona has become one of the most reliably conservative states, particularly in the debates over immigration and health care — two issues that put Giffords, a moderate Democrat, and Roll at odds with many Arizonans.

-"Hopefully this gives the nation pause, and we can temper down the vitriol towards politicians," Rep. John Larson (D-CT) told reporters outside his home Saturday night.
-In a press conference on Sunday, Larson said Democratic and Republican lawmakers this week will discuss taking new safety precautions, such as requesting a local police presence when they make official appearances in their districts.
+"Hopefully this gives the nation pause, and we can temper down the vitriol toward politicians," Rep. John Larson (D-CT) told reporters outside his home Saturday night.
+In a news conference Sunday, Larson said Democratic and Republican lawmakers this week will discuss taking new safety precautions, such as requesting a local police presence when they make official appearances in their districts.

 In the Senate last year, the number of significant threats directed at members increased to 49 from 29 in 2009, according to the chamber's sergeant-at-arms.